zephyrproject-rtos/zephyr/doc/kernel/microkernel/microkernel_mailboxes.rst

 The mailbox ``PRIV_MBX`` can be used in the same style as those defined in MDEF file.

-It is possible to utilize this mailbox in another source file, simply
+To utilize this mailbox from a different source file use the following syntax:
-add:

 .. code-block:: c

    extern const kmbox_t PRIV_MBX;

-to that file.
-The mailbox ``PRIV_MBX`` can be then used there.

 Example: Sending Variable-Sized Mailbox Messages